 In Southampton, the prevalence of mental illnesses such as depression (1.78 times higher) and severe mental illnesses such as Schizophrenia (2.77 times higher) and Bipolar Disorder (2.77 times higher) are significantly higher in the most deprived areas of the city compared to the least deprived areas.

 Not only do inequalities exist in the prevalence of mental illnesses, but in outcomes.
 Self-harm is considered an outcome of mental illness, as a person is more at risk of self-harm if they have a mental illness, with some self-harm events severe enough to warrant hospital admission.
-In Southampton, the emergency admission rate for self-harm is 3.49 times higher in the most deprived areas of the city compared to the least deprived.
+In Southampton, in 2015-17, the emergency admission rate for self-harm is 3.49 times higher in the most deprived areas of the city compared to the least deprived.

 Inequalities also exist in the prevalence of healthy behaviours that cause ill health.
 Smoking, inactivity and excessive drinking are some of the leading causes of preventable ill health and premature mortality in the UK.